altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 The messenger saluted.<br/>
 After that, the merchant sent a message that they wish to visit the headquarters.<br/>
 It seems like the other party just wanted to meet with Regis.<br/>
-Even if it was a business negotiation, Altina will just tell Regis "I will leave it to you】, and she was already tired from the march.<br/>
+Even if it was a business negotiation, Altina will just tell Regis "I will leave it to you", and she was already tired from the march.<br/>
 After a short wait, a lady walked forth from the midst of the troops.<br/>
 Her hair that was as black as ink was draped over her black dress.
 Regis thought it would be a man since the visitor was a merchant, and didn’t expect such a young lady.<br/>
 A young girl in a white dress followed behind her.
 She had a laced parasol in her hands to keep the bright sun from harming the lady’s skin.
 Since she wasn’t dressed like a maid, then that young girl was probably a servant.<br/>
 The thing about her that was most unlike a merchant was her lack of any luggage.<br/>
 The impression she gave was of an aristocratic lady out on a stroll.
-Why did the scouts report say that she was a merchant from a caravan?
+Why did the scouts report say that she was a merchant from a caravan?<br/>
 She pulled aside the veil before her face, and her eyes as dark as obsidian looked Regis’ way.<br/>
 "Seems like you’re still alive, Regis?"<br/>
 It was an alluring voice, but the tone was just like a man.<br/>